gax1985/NSCC/NSCC/Operating System Security/Oct. 3rd - Windows Administration Utilities.md

 #### SSL

 	Between browser andf server.
 We see it on websites.
 Even if we are not leaving the physical space, we are still using the protocol.
-IIS is tied to so many things in the tech industry.
+It is tied to so many things in the tech industry.
 They are used widely across the board.

 SSL sits on top of **HTTP**, which turns it into .....